IDMNYU/IdeationPrototyping_LadyK/schedule.md

      <td valign="top">
         <li>Read: </li>
         <ul>
+             <li><a href = "https://www.nytimes.com/2022/03/25/opinion/questlove-inspiration-collection.html" >Questlove's thoughts on collecting - New York Times article</a>.
+Be ready to talk about it by Oct 8th </li>
             <li> Show Your Work </li>
         </ul>
     <li>Do:</li>
-    <li> <a href = "Midterm.md"> Identify the topic you wish to you persue for your Future Project.</a> Start researching it by finding 3 sources (traditional sources).
+    <li> <a href = "Midterm.md"> Identify the topic you wish to you persue for your Future Project.</a> Start researching and COLLECTING  by finding 3 sources (traditional sources).
 Identify them, and <bold>write a short blurb on the value of that resource towards your project </bold>(this is the start of your annotated bibliography).
 Post this under Future Project</li>
     <li> Write a short reflection about the divergent thinking exercises in class.
 Share your list of paper clip idea from your group as well as your sentences.</li>
          <li><a href ="TimeManagementTechniques/tmTimeBlockingTaskManagement.md">Time Management System: Time Block & Task Management </a>Try this out for 2-3 days and write a reflection of how it went.
 Post under "Time Management"</li>
     <li> Constant Input/Constant Ouput.
 Do the next steps in your Constant I/O project.
 Post a reflection of your progress under "Constant I/O"</li>